All you need to know about metal adhesive systems

 ANAEROBIC GLUES – As anaerobic adhesives require the presence of a metal and absence of oxygen to be able to cure fast, copper offers a perfect substrate due to the fact that it is one of the most reactive metals.
 That is why anaerobic systems cure much faster on copper than many other metals as steel.
 The uses include threadlocking, thread sealing, weld sealing, gasketing and munitions sealing.

-CYANOACRYLATE ADHESIVES – Instant adhesive offers the fastest curing time and results in increased efficiency.
+CYANOACRYLATE ADHESIVES – Instant adhesive for metal offers the fastest curing time and results in increased efficiency.
 It is also highly compatible with copper.
-Nonetheless, when polar solvent resistance and impact resistance are required, an epoxy or acrylic adhesive should be considered.
+Nonetheless, when polar solvent resistance and impact resistance are the requirements, an epoxy or acrylic adhesive offers the right solution.

-ACRYLIC SOLUTIONS – When it comes to acrylics, copper can be bonded using either surface activated or bead to bead systems.
+ACRYLIC SOLUTIONS – When it comes to acrylics, both surface activated and bead to bead systems support copper bonding.
 Both result in strong structural bonds.

-ANAEROBIC SYSTEMS – threadlockers, thread sealants, gaskets and retaining compounds all work well on stainless steel.
+ANAEROBIC SYSTEMS – threadlockers, thread sealants, gaskets and retaining compounds all work well as glue for stainless steel.
 However, the curing time of anaerobic adhesives is rather long due to the fact that stainless steel is a passive metal.

 STRUCTURAL GLUES – Structural adhesives such as epoxy and acrylics provide heat and chemical resistance.
 Generally, epoxy is the tougher option, yet it always depends on the application and the environment.

-Strong, even permanent magnets are used in many assemblies, the most important ones being electric motors and speakers.
+Strong, even permanent magnets are present in many assemblies, the most important ones being electric motors and speakers.
 Magnet types differ from each other by strength, cost as well as temperature and corrosion resistance.
-Some types of magnets are neodymium, rare-earth, AlNiCo, samarium cobalt and ferrites.
-Usually, magnets can be bonded without surface preparation, however, to achieve the strongest bonds, isopropanol can be used for cleaning the surface.
+Some types of magnets include neodymium, rare-earth, AlNiCo, samarium cobalt and ferrites.
+Usually, magnets allow for bonding without surface preparation.
+However, to achieve the strongest bonds, isopropanol can be used for cleaning the surface.

-CYANOACRYLATE ADHESIVES – These instant adhesives create strong bonds at high speed as their curing time is reduced to minimum.
+CYANOACRYLATE ADHESIVES – These instant adhesives create strong bonds at high speed as their curing time is very short.
 When the bond must be resistant to polar solvents, high temperatures or impact, structural adhesives should be considered.

 EPOXY SOLUTIONS – One and two component epoxies are both suitable for bonding most magnets.
-The compatibility of the adhesive and the specific magnet should always be confirmed by the adhesive manufacturer.
+One should always confirm the compatibility of the adhesive and the specific magnet by checking with the metal adhesive manufacturer.

-ACRYLIC GLUES – Due to the fact that structural surface activated acrylic adhesives have a fast set time, they are often a preferred solution for high speed motor assemblies.
+ACRYLIC GLUES – Due to the fact that structural surface activated acrylic metal glue systems have a fast set time, they are often a preferred solution for high speed motor assemblies.
 External 2K mix systems are the alternative.

-Looking for the perfect metal glue for your application?
+Looking for the perfect metal bonding adhesive for your application?